bloodyteabiscuts/bloodytea/README.md

 i dont block unless i need to, i'll likely block chat/requests. im paranoid when someone has "i block freely" in their bio

+im probably sad a lot, close friends (aron + sky) can int, may add more ppl depending how long ive known you

 </details>

 <details closed>